dmbarbour/glas/docs/GlasCLI.md

         Word = WFrag('-'WFrag)*
         WFrag = [a-z][a-z0-9]*

 A local module is found the current working directory.
-A global module is found based on configuration of glas command line, such as via GLAS_PATH environment variable.
+A global module is found based on prior configuration (see below).

 These references are simplistic, e.g. no support for emoji characters or indexing a list.
-If flexible value references are desired, write an application macro.
+If flexible value references are desired, try an application macro.

-## Environment Variables
+## Configuration

-Proposed environment variables:

-* **GLAS_DATA** - a folder for content-addressed storage, cached computations, the shared database, and extended configurations.
-If unspecified, defaults to a user-specific folder such as `~/.glas`.
-* **GLAS_PATH** - search path for global modules.
-Follows OS conventions for PATH environment variables.
-Global modules must be subfolders found on this path.

-Configurations managed under GLAS_DATA may later extend, override, or deprecate environment variables.
+The glas executable will centralize configuration files, cached computations, content-addressed storage, and the shared key-value database into a single folder.
+This folder may be specified by the GLAS_HOME environment variable or will be implicitly assigned a value based on OS convention such as `~/.config/glas` in Linux or `%AppData%/glas` in Windows.

+The primary configuration file is "sources.txt".
+Each entry in this file represents a location to search for global modules in priority order (value of first match 'wins').
+Line comments are permitted starting with '#'.
+Currently, this is limited to 'dir' entries for local filesystem directories.
+Future extensions could support network resources or logical renaming of modules.

+        # example sources.txt
+        dir ./src
+        dir /home/username/glas
+        dir C:/Users/username/glas
+        dir ../../glas

+Secondary configuration will be expressed via local glas module named "conf".
+This module would compile to a record value that includes elements for logging, caching, sandboxing, and other configurable features recognized by the glas executable.

+Finally, application-specific configuration should be expressed using annotations.
+Annotations can be compiled into apps or adjusted by application macros.
+Effects API versioning, profiling, tuning memory allocation and GC, etc. are best supported via annotations.

 ## Extracting Binaries